 The automation of agricultural equipment can adopt various approaches, from making existing machinery autonomous to developing new autonomous platforms capable of carrying out tasks.
 These new platforms tend to be very sophisticated and new types of equipment are continuously being developed; however, simple agrobots designed for basic, straightforward tasks can already help farmers with a wide range of operations.

-In dynamic and unstructured environments, agricultural robots can often produce inadequate results due to the inherent uncertainties, unknown operational settings and unpredictability of events and environmental conditions.
+In dynamic and unstructured environments, agricultural robot market can often produce inadequate results due to the inherent uncertainties, unknown operational settings and unpredictability of events and environmental conditions.
 The level of complexity is closely related to cost and maintenance requirements – as with any technological equipment.
 The uptake of these technologies at field level requires farmers to adapt their farming practices and capacity accordingly.

 Many agricultural robotic advancements use machine vision technology to avoid hazards, identify crops, and even determine if they are ready to be harvested.
 Machine or computer vision typically involves a camera or multiple cameras feeding information to the robot that allows it to locate and access the crops around it.
 Machine vision makes it possible for robots to perform tasks like weed picking, growth monitoring, harvesting, sorting, and packing.